 This document gives directions to your physicians and family members regarding continuation of life support systems in the event of terminal illness.
 It authorizes someone to act as your “Healthcare Agent” to make healthcare decisions for you if you are unable to (e.g. in a coma).

 This document complies with federal and state statutes enabling persons of your choice to consult with your physicians and obtain medical records.

 This document classifies all property as community, in order to ensure complete forgiveness of capital gains tax upon the death of the first spouse.
 A Marital Property Agreement will classify property that is community or separate property.

 Provides a summary of key portions of your Living Trust for third parties such as banks or other financial institutions.

-Besides containing copies of the above documents, it contains crucial information that a successor trustee will need to know where important documents are (such as life insurance binders), where the financial accounts are, wishes for memorial services, important people to contact and directions for procedures to follow.
+Besides containing copies of the above documents, it contains crucial information that a successor trustee will need to know such as where important documents are (e.g. life insurance binders), where the financial accounts are, wishes for memorial services, important people to contact and action checklists.
 It’s an invaluable organizer.